 The purpose of identification is to work out what action the school needs to take, not to fit a pupil into a category.
 Our identification process is used to help staff to better understand what the child's needs are and how best to support them in the most effective way.
-They are not used to find a diagnosis.
+These allow staff to make reasonable adjustments for these children in order to remove potential barriers to learning.
+In these circumstances a behaviour plan or pastoral support plan may be implemented adhering to our Behaviour Policy.
+This will be shared with staff, parents/carers and external agencies (if applicable), and reviewed regularly to ensure a consistent approach.